MEGlantz/Russian_Presidents_NLP/README.md

 Full information on the datasets used in this project as well as links to articles making use of the datasets can be found at:  https://discuss-data.net/dataset/7e016752-2438-46c9-9526-d35d41c823a2/files/.

+The model used in the Hugging Face model code is:  j-hartmann/emotion-english-roberta-large